 Chess^Summit features six talented authors from four different states.
 Learn more about our authors and their previous achievements below!

 Isaac Steincamp – Having now played chess competitively for over 12 years, Isaac holds the title of Candidate Master with a peak rating well over 2100.
 In his junior year of high school, he coached his school team to win 1st place in the U1200 National High School Chess Championships in 2014.
 Now a second-year student at the University of Pittsburgh, Isaac is a prominent member of the Pitt chess team captain, manager of the Pittsburgh Pawngrabbers in the PRO Chess League, and streamer for chess.com.

-Vishal Kobla – Vishal started playing competitive chess relatively late at the age of nine, but he progressed quickly through the ranks with the help of multiple instructors and now owns a rating in the mid-2100s.
+Vishal Kobla – Vishal started playing competitive chess relatively late at the age of nine, but he progressed quickly through the ranks with the help of multiple instructors and holds the National Master title.
 Now, he is in his sophomore year at Rock Ridge High School and the Academy of Science and is part of the RRHS chess team.
-Currently, his next goal is to earn the title of National Master.

-Beilin Li – Beilin is a third-year student at Carnegie Mellon University from West Lafayette, IN.
+Beilin Li – Beilin is a junior at Carnegie Mellon University from West Lafayette, IN.
 He took a break from chess following elementary school, but returned to regular competition in 2014, gaining 800 rating points over the next two years.
 In April 2017, Beilin earned the National Master title.
 In 2017, Beilin served as co-manager of the Pittsburgh Pawngrabbers for the PRO Chess League.

 David Brodsky – David is a high school freshman.
 He learned to play chess at the age of 6 and has loved the game ever since.
 At 11 years old, he earned the FM title by winning the North American Youth U12.
-After a turbulent 2015 and early 2016, he got his first IM Norm in June 2016 and a miraculous GM Norm later that year, and his third and last IM Norm at the Philadelphia Open in April (link).
-An IM-Elect, David’s goal is to earn the IM title.
+After a turbulent 2015 and early 2016, he got his first IM Norm in June 2016, a miraculous GM Norm later that year, and his third and last IM Norm at the Philadelphia Open in April (link).
+An IM-Elect, David’s goal is to reach 2400 FIDE and get the IM title.